chcai/sta250win14/hw2/README.txt

 Method 2 is in mapReduce folder.

-computation time: 13.5 mins + 2 mins to copy files to hdfs
+computation time: 13.5 mins + 2 mins to copy files to hdfs.

-mapRedPro.R computes the desired statistics from the MapReduce output
+mapRedPro.R computes the desired statistics from the MapReduce output.

+results2.rda contains the results and system info.